syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/file-operation.md

 ## Discard changes

-The changes made to the contents of the EditControl can be discarded by using the [DiscardChanges](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~DiscardChanges.html) function.
+The changes made to the contents of the EditControl can be discarded by using the [FlushChanges](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~FlushChanges.html) function.

 {% tabs %}

 {% highlight C# %}

-this.editControl1.DiscardChanges();
+// Saves changes made to the contents of the EditControl into the current stream.

+this.editControl1.FlushChanges();

 {% endhighlight %}

 {% highlight VB %}

-Me.editControl1.DiscardChanges()
+' Saves changes made to the contents of the EditControl into the current stream.

+Me.editControl1.FlushChanges()

 {% endhighlight %}